mjustc/strains-api/README.md

 }
  ````

- 4. check swagger to see the documentation. `http://localhost:3000/api-docs/`
+ 4. Check swagger to see the documentation. `http://localhost:3000/api-docs/`